Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 If you were to only buy rash guards from Tatami, you could still collect enough designs to wear a different one every day of the month.

-Tatami has some of the best designs out there, when it comes to rash guards and No-Gi gear.
+Tatami has some of the best rash guards, particularly in terms of design, out there.
+People around the world love their rash guards and gear for BJJ, MMA and other martial arts.
 Once you start buying Tatami products, you’ll become addicted, I promise.

-It’s not easy dealing with compliments and being known as the guy with the coolest rash guards… but you’ll get used to it.
+It’s not easy dealing with compliments and being known as the person with the coolest rash guards… but you’ll get used to it.

-The best thing about Tatami is, they aren’t just good to look at.
+The best thing about Tatami rash guards is they aren’t just good to look at.
 Their gear is battle tested, worn by black belts and professionals all over the world.
 These rash guards feel great, and stand up to punishment.
 They’re even pretty good value, with most rash guards coming in under $50.

 Here are a few of my favorite Tatami rash guards: